Start Printed Page 60090

 It is DOE's policy that all comments may be included in the public docket, without change and as received, including any personal information provided in the comments (except information deemed to be exempt from public disclosure).

-The Secretary of Energy has approved publication of this document granting in part and denying in part the relevant petition for rulemaking and issuing a proposed interpretive rule.
+The Secretary of Energy has approved publication of this supplemental notice of proposed interpretive rule.

 End Supplemental Information